nccgroup/binja_sensei/README.md

 This plugin provides resources for beginners to learn reverse engineering using Binary Ninja.
 It automatically installs several other plugins, and provides examples that showcase the features of these plugins.

 ## Origins
-This project is a product of [NCC Group](https://www.nccgroup.trust/us/)'s 2017 summer internship program.
+This project is a product of [NCC Group](https://www.nccgroup.trust/us/)'s 2017 summer internship program. **Further updates will be tracked at [https://github.com/ehennenfent/binja_sensei](https://github.com/ehennenfent/binja_sensei).** NCC Group is not responsible for any further changes made to the repository after August 18th, 2017.

 ## Setup